-Everything should flow well while allowing guests for some elbow room.
+It’s crucial to allow guests some elbow room.
 SeatingExpert.com suggests leaving at least:

-However, be careful: In a study by the Cornell University’s School of Hotel Administration, at a New York City fine-dining restaurant, researchers found that parties at closely spaced tables spent less per minute than those at widely spaced tables.
+However, in a study by Cornell University’s School of Hotel Administration, at a New York City fine-dining restaurant, researchers found that parties at closely spaced tables spent less per minute than those at widely spaced tables.
 Patrons seemed uncomfortable when freestanding tables were set as close as 17 inches apart and were more comfortable when the distance was closer to a yard apart.

 Of course, the floor plan isn’t just for the guests.
-A well-laid out kitchen will make your staff happy and more efficient.
+A well-laid out kitchen will increase efficiency, reduce accidents, and make your staff happy.

 6. The Restrooms

-Make sure your bathrooms are easy to access — without requiring guests to wander through the kitchen or requiring staff to wander through the dining room — and always clean.
+Make sure your bathrooms are easy to access — without requiring guests to wander through the kitchen or requiring staff to wander through the dining room to use them — and always clean.
 The example above is for a Pho restaurant.
-The bathrooms are tucked around the corner, by the “computer station,” and allow ample room for stalls as well as wheelchair access.
+The bathrooms are tucked around the corner, by the computer station, and allow ample room for stalls as well as wheelchair access.

 7. Staff Quarters / Back Room

-“Back of house” doesn’t just apply to the kitchen.
-It’s important to think about your employees’ space when designing a restaurant floor plan.
-Servers, sous chefs, hostesses, bartenders, bussers, barbacks, etc. will need a place to either gear up for or unwind after a long shift.
-Plus, you can post your weekly or monthly schedule, leave announcements for staff, train new staff members, or hold pre-shift meetings in the staff quarters.
+“Back of house” doesn’t just apply to the kitchen – it’s important to think about all your employees’ space when designing a restaurant floor plan.
+Servers, sous chefs, hostesses, bartenders, bussers, barbacks, and everyone else will need a place to either gear up for or unwind after a long shift.
+Plus, in the staff quarters, you can post your weekly or monthly schedule, leave announcements for staff, train new staff members, or hold pre-shift meetings.

 8. Payment Station & POS System

-Where you place your point of sale system, which Ben Kaplan of Barbara Lynch Gruppo describes as “the heartbeat of your restaurant,” can drastically affect your efficiency.
 You may need several touchscreen POS terminals at different areas: one for the bartenders, one for the hosts, and one for the servers, as well as kitchen display screens for the kitchen staff.
-Or you may choose to minimize the amount of technology in your restaurant, and opt for one terminal hidden away from guests.
+Or you may choose to minimize the amount of technology visible in your dining area, and opt for one terminal hidden away from guests.

-To minimize staff running back and forth between the payment station, you can implement mobile point of sale tablets, allowing guests to order, pay, sign, tip, and even rate the restaurant experience at the table.
+To minimize staff running back and forth between the payment station and their tables, you can implement handheld point of sales, allowing guests to order, pay, sign, tip, and even rate the restaurant experience at the table.

-The example below is from designer Raymond Haldeman who worked with La Fusion Lounge in Philadelphia, PA, where there are two POS stations at either side of the bar, so multiple bartenders aren’t tripping over themselves.
+The example below is from designer Raymond Haldeman who worked with La Fusion Lounge in Philadelphia, PA, where there are two POS stations at either side of the bar, so multiple bartenders aren’t tripping over each other.

 The example below from Acapulco’s Mexican Restaurant in Denver, CO has the patio in the back of the restaurant, with round seating.
 The patio has seven tables, less than the dining room, and is close to the dining room and the bathrooms.